Actindo-AG/Documentation/Channels/Integration/01c_Salesforce.md

 **Sites**

 Salesforce offers the possibility to create different sites for the order import.
 In Actindo, these sites are created as sub-shops.
-That means that every single shop is a sub-account and is also available as a sub-account in the stock withdrawal matrix in the *Warehouse* module.
+That means that every single shop is a sub-account, available in the stock withdrawal matrix in the *Warehouse* module.

-[comment]: <> (every single shop is a sub-account ... wo?
-Actindo Modul spezifiezieren?)

 **Fields and attributes**